 There is a wide variety of festivals in Edinburgh throughout the year.
 It’s worth noting that the ever-popular Edinburgh Fringe takes place in the month of August, so if comedy is your bag and you fancy checking out one of the most important festivals in the UK, then your trip should coincide with this month-long event.

-An autumn visit to Edinburgh is 2nd best, both for the benefit of having less foreign visitors around as well as the dazzling spectacle of the fall foliage.
+An autumn visit to Edinburgh is 2nd best, both for the benefit of having fewer foreign visitors around as well as the dazzling spectacle of the fall foliage.

 I’ve visited Edinburgh primarily in the summer months, and even then the rain prevented or altered my hiking plans.
 In Edinburgh—no matter what time of year– you should prepare for rain and hope for the best.